nigelperks/BasicAssembler/README.md

       -b            -- raw binary, not COM
       -i            -- interactive mode
-      -s            -- show assembly source only, not offsets or machine code
+      -s            -- show assembly source only, not offsets or machine code -unittest     -- run unit tests (using CuTest) and quit

 Interactive disassembly allows user-controlled interleaving of disassembly and hex dump, to view code and data in a COM file.